-05 Apr Cybercrime Diary: Who’s Hacked?
-List Of Q2 2017 Data Breaches And Cyberattacks
+05 Apr Cybercrime Diary, Vol. 2, No. 2: Who’s Hacked?
+Latest Data Breaches And Cyberattacks

 Ransomware attacks dominate the data breach scene during second quarter of 2017

 Menlo Park, Calif. – Jun.
 30, 2017

 Global ransomware damage costs are predicted to exceed $5 billion in 2017, up from $325 million in 2015.
 That’s a staggering 15X increase in just 2 years, and the damages are expected to worsen.
 Ransomware attacks on healthcare organizations will quadruple by 2020.

 Two staggering attacks affected organizations around the world.
 In May, the WannaCry program infected thousands of computers in more than 100 countries.
 It was followed in June by the GoldenEye/NotPetya malware that disrupted computing activity in at least 65 nations.